reshamas/reshamas.github.io/_posts/2018-08-05-write-speak-code:-raises-hope-for-an-inclusive-tech-culture.md

   - lap desks were available to make working on the computer easier

 ## My Experience
 This was my first time attending a WSC national conference.
 I am grateful to have received one of the scholarships and that it was located in a venue that accessible to me.
 As someone who cannot eat dairy, I was thankful that there were appropriate food options available.
 Although it was generous of WSC to offer Lyft service for mobility impaired attendees to go to the outside venues, since I recently had ankle surgery, I chose to stay in the main venue at Microsoft and attend the Explorations Track.
-I tried to attend as much of the conference as I was able to, with my ankle healing.
-I did not attend for the full days and skipped the evening events.
+I attended as much of the conference as I was able to, with my ankle healing.
+I did not attend for all 4 full days and skipped the evening events.

 ### Networking